The S.U. Carburetter

 Setting of H type carburetters

-The piston and suction chamber should now be removed and the mixture control wire disconnected.
-Screw the jet adjusting nut until the jet is flush with the bridge of the carburetter, or 'full up' if this position is not obtainable.
-Replace the piston and suction chamber assembly and check that the piston falls freely on to the bridge of the carburetter.
+After the engine has reached the correct operating temperature, close the throttle completely by unscrewing the throttle adjusting screw until it is just clear of its stop, then open it by screwing down this screw 1½ turns.
+Remove the piston and suction chamber, disconnect the mixture control wire, and screw the jet adjusting nut until the jet is flush with the carburetter bridge (or "full up" if that position is unattainable).
+Replace the piston and suction chamber assembly and check that the piston falls freely onto the bridge.
 Turn down the jet adjusting nut two complete turns (12 flats).
-Re-start the engine and adjust the throttle adjusting screw to give the desired idling speed as indicated by the ignition warning light.
-Turn the jet adjusting nut until me fastest idling speed is obtained consistent with even firing.
-During this adjustment it is necessary to ensure that the jet is pressed upwards and is in contact with its adjusting nut.
-As the mixture is adjusted the engine will probably run faster; it may therefore be necessary to unscrew the throttle adjusting screw a little in order to reduce the speed.
+Restart the engine and adjust the throttle adjusting screw to achieve the desired idling speed as indicated by the ignition warning light.
+Then, adjust the jet adjusting nut until the fastest idling speed is achieved with even firing.
+During this adjustment, ensure that the jet is pressed upward and in contact with its adjusting nut.
+As the mixture is adjusted, the engine may run faster; you may need to unscrew the throttle adjusting screw slightly to reduce the speed.

-Now check the mixture strength by lifting the carburetter piston (by means of the lift pin situated on the side of the carburetter body) by approximately 1/32 in., when if
+Check the mixture strength by lifting the carburetter piston (using the lift pin on the side of the carburetter body) by approximately 1/32 in.
+If:

 Setting of HD and HS carburetters

-When setting two or more S.U. carburetters on an installation the same general principles apply as those described for me setting of a single layout.
-It is, however, important to remember that most manifolds employing more than one carburetter are manufactured with balance pipes which interconnect the various manifold passageways from each carburetter.
-Because of this an adjustment made to one carburetter will influence the mixture of all cylinders to a greater or less degree.
+When setting two or more S.U. carburetters on an installation, the same general principles apply as for a single unit.
+However, note that most manifolds using multiple carburetters are manufactured with balance pipes that interconnect the manifold passageways of each carburetter.
+An adjustment to one carburetter may affect the mixture in all cylinders to some degree.

-Before setting the carburetters, the engine should be run long enough to obtain its normal operating temperature, then the clamping bolts on the throttle spindle connections slackened and all throttles fully closed by unscrewing the throttle adjusting screws.
-The piston and suction chambers should be removed and the jet control linkage disconnected by removing the fork swivel pins.
-The jet adjusting nuts should be screwed up until each jet is flush with the bridge of its carburetter, or as near as possible.
-All jets must be in the same position relative to the bridge of their respective carburetters.
+Before setting the carburetters, run the engine until it reaches its normal operating temperature, then slacken the clamping bolts on the throttle spindle connections and fully close all throttles by unscrewing the throttle adjusting screws.
+Remove the piston and suction chambers, disconnect the jet control linkage by removing the fork swivel pins, and screw the jet adjusting nuts until each jet is flush with its carburetter bridge.
+All jets must be in the same position relative to their bridges.

-The piston and suction chamber assemblies should now be replaced and the pistons checked for free fall.
-The dampers must be topped up with oil and the damper caps replaced after checking that the proper type of damper cap is fitted.
-The jet adjusting nut should now be turned down two complete turns (12 flats), the engine restarted and the throttle adjusting screws set to give the desired idling speed by moving each throttle screw an equal amount.
-Using a length of tube the hiss at the mouth of each carburetter must now be checked by ear and the throttle adjusting screws turned until the intensity of the hiss is similar on all intakes.
-This will synchronize the throttles.
+Replace the piston and suction chamber assemblies and check that the pistons fall freely.
+Top up the dampers with oil and replace the damper caps (ensuring the correct type is fitted).
+Then, turn down the jet adjusting nut two complete turns (12 flats), restart the engine, and adjust the throttle screws equally to achieve the desired idling speed.
+Use a tube to listen for a consistent hiss at each carburettor intake; adjust the throttle screws until the hiss is similar on all units to synchronize the throttles.

-When the setting is correct, the throttle spindle interconnection clamping bolts should be tightened on the couplings.
-The jet control linkage and mixture control knob can be re-connected in the manner described for a single carburetter.
+Once the setting is correct, tighten the throttle spindle interconnection clamping bolts on the couplings, and reconnect the jet control linkage and mixture control knob as for a single carburettor.

-With the cam-type jet and throttle interconnection (shown dotted in Fig. 22) or its preceding rocker type, the outer adjusting screw (1) should be about 1/64 in. away (thickness of a visiting card) from the cam face or rocker face when the engine is warm and idling on a closed throttle; with the rocker type this figure should not be exceeded, but with the cam type a larger gap can be used if desired.
-If the jet adjusting nut is altered in position substantially then the screw (1) may also need suitable readjustment.
+With the cam-type (or the preceding rocker type) jet and throttle interconnection (as shown dotted in Fig. 22), the outer adjusting screw (1) should be about 1/64 in. (approximately the thickness of a visiting card) from the cam face or rocker face when the engine is warm and idling on a closed throttle.
+With the rocker type, this gap should not be exceeded, but with the cam type, a larger gap may be used if desired.
+If the jet adjusting nut is altered substantially in position, then the adjusting screw (1) may also require readjustment.

-On 1 1/4 in., 1 1/2 in. and 1 3/4 in. diameter horizontal carburetters, the red (4t ounce) spring is normally used for initial testing and in most installations this load of spring will be effective, assuming that the size of carburetter has been correctly chosen.
-When the correct spring is fitted it is usual to obtain full piston lift at full throttle and at approximately three-quarters of the maximum rev/min.
-If the absolute maximum of power is required, however, it is more usual to choose a somewhat larger carburetter, which will not obtain full piston lift until nearer maximum rev/min.
+On 1¼ in., 1½ in., and 1¾ in. diameter horizontal carburetters, the red (4 oz) spring is normally used for initial testing.
+In most installations, this spring load is effective if the carburettor size has been correctly chosen.
+When the correct spring is fitted, full piston lift is usually obtained at full throttle and approximately three-quarters of the maximum rpm.
+If maximum power is required, a slightly larger carburettor may be chosen, which will not achieve full piston lift until nearer maximum rpm.

-After the carburetters have been correctly set it is necessary to check that the oil damper reservoir in the piston rod has sufficient oil.
-This operation should, in any case, be carried out periodically at about every three months, and it is usual to use an oil of grade SAE 20 (it should be no thicker than SAE 30).
-The operation is not a critical one; simply unscrew the damper unit and pour oil into the hollow piston rod until it is within t in. from the top of the rod.
+After the carburetters have been correctly set, check that the oil damper reservoir in the piston rod contains sufficient oil.
+This check should be carried out approximately every three months.
+Use oil of grade SAE 20 (not thicker than SAE 30).
+Simply unscrew the damper unit and pour oil into the hollow piston rod until it is within 1/8 in. of the top.

-The fuel level on an S.U. is not critical, and need not be treated with meticulous accuracy-the normal level is 3/8 in. under the rectangular inner facing known as the jet bridge, but this is rather difficult to observe even with the suction chamber and piston removed and the jet fully dropped.
-However, a simple mechanical check can be made, and this consists of sliding a certain diameter of check rod between the lid face and the inside curve of the forked end of the hinged lever when the needle valve is in the 'shut off' position.
-The size of this rod for both the 1 7/8 in outside diameter smaller float chamber and the larger one of 2 1/8 in outside diameter is 7/16 in.
-On the HS type of float chamber a 5/16 in. rod is used with a brass float, and a 1/8 in. rod when the hinged nylon float is fitted.
-If the hinged lever fails to conform within 1/32 in. of these check figures it must be carefully bent at the start of the fork section, in the necessary direction for correction, taking care to keep both prongs of the fork level with each other.
-It must be emphasized that it is not advisable to alter the fuel level unless there is trouble with flooding; and although a too high level can cause slow flooding, particularly when a car is left ticking over on a steep drive, it should be remembered that flooding can also be caused by grit in the fuel jamming open the needle valve, or undue friction in the float gear, or excessive engine vibration, or a porous float.
+The fuel level on an S.U. carburettor is not critical and need not be measured with extreme accuracy.
+The normal level is 3/8 in. below the rectangular inner face known as the jet bridge.
+Because this is difficult to observe—even with the suction chamber and piston removed and the jet fully dropped—a simple mechanical check is used.
+This consists of sliding a check rod of a specific diameter between the lid face and the inside curve of the forked end of the hinged lever when the needle valve is in the "shut off" position.
+For a 1⅞ in. outside diameter smaller float chamber and a larger one of 2⅛ in. outside diameter, a 7/16 in. rod is used.
+For the HS type, a 5/16 in. rod is used with a brass float, and a 1/8 in. rod with a hinged nylon float.
+If the fork does not conform within 1/32 in. of these check figures, it must be carefully bent at the start of the fork section to correct the deviation, keeping both prongs level.
+Alter the fuel level only if flooding is a problem; note that a too-high level can cause slow flooding (especially on steep drives), though flooding may also be due to grit jamming the needle valve, friction in the float gear, excessive vibration, or a porous float.

 BASIC INITIAL TUNING OF S.U.
 CARBURETTERS